Forecasting fog for landscape photography

 The 3 parameters for fog forecasting

-Most of those parameters are completely uninteresting for you as a photographer and for forecasting fog we just need three parameters:
+Most of those parameters are completely uninteresting for you as a photographer and for forecasting fog, we just need three parameters:

 2 m relative humidity

 The relative humidity shows the percental humidity of the air.
-This means, when the map shows zero, there is no dissolved water in a layer of air 2 m high over the ground.
+This means, that when the map shows zero, there is no dissolved water in a layer of air 2 m high over the ground.
 When it shows 50%, the air has reached half of its capacity for dissolved water and when it reaches 100%, the air is full.
-This means, that no more gasiform water can be dissolved in the air, and therefor fog will occur.
+This means, that no more gasiform water can be dissolved in the air, and therefore fog will occur.

 Map for the 2 m relative humidity parameter, shown for Germany.
 The brighter the areas are, the higher the relative humidity with up to 100% for white areas.